 - Flexible redemptions.
 The best cards allow you to redeem your points for different travel services (i.e., flights, hotels, car rentals, etc.) and don’t impose blackout dates or other restrictions.

 - Annual and transaction fees.
 Flexible rewards cards usually have higher annual fees than branded credit cards.
 Some cards, like the Chase Sapphire Preferred card, have no foreign transaction fees, which is essential for overseas travelers.

 Of course, you aren’t limited to just one credit card, and if you travel frequently for business, you might do well to have an airline-branded card, a hotel-branded card, and a flexible rewards card.
-Here are two comparison tools that can help you find the best card or cards to keep in your wallet:
+Here are three comparison tools that can help you find the best card or cards to keep in your wallet: